“Just do it.”

 Just run that mile.”

-But Nike’s latest choice of campaign — involving disgraced former quarterback Colin Kaepernick — changes everything.
+But Nike’s latest choice of campaign — involving former quarterback Colin Kaepernick — tweaks the message.

 Many people are protesting Kaepernick’s involvement, complaining that the legendary shoe company is promoting disrespect for the American flag.

 In my view, that’s hardly the issue.
 Patriotism, veterans, the anthem…nearly all that’s been discussed about the issue of NFL kneeling…misses the most profound point.

 I go back to Steve Martin.
 In his “Grandmother’s Song” from the hit comedy album Let’s Get Small, the ultra-original comedian gives life advice.
 As the song rolls on, his suggestions become more absurd.
 And horrible.
 The first verse: